 Divorce

-We handle all issues which may arise in a divorce, including, but not necessarily limited to, issues related to child custody, child visitation, child support, spousal support, property division, restraining orders, and attorney’s fees.
+We handle all issues that may arise in a divorce, including, but not limited to, child custody, child visitation, child support, spousal support, property division, restraining orders, and attorney’s fees.

 Custody